Graylog2/documentation/pages/configuration/file_location.rst

 DEB package
 ===========

-This paragraph covers Graylog installations on Ubuntu Linux, Debian Linux, and Debian derivates installed with the :ref:`DEB package <operationg_package_DEB-APT>`.
+This paragraph covers Graylog installations on Ubuntu Linux, Debian Linux, and Debian derivates installed with the :ref:`DEB package <operating_package_DEB-APT>`.

 Graylog
 -------